eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 of its activities, or alternatively, it can decide to have several Relying Party Instances, for separate operational purposes.
-For example, it could have separate Relying Party Instances for different geographical regions, or one Relying Party Instance for natural persons’ Wallet Instances and a separate Relying Party Instance for legal persons’ Wallet Instances.
+For example, it could have separate Relying Party Instances for different geographical regions, or one Relying Party Instance for natural persons' Wallet Instances and a separate Relying Party Instance for legal persons' Wallet Instances.
 In each use case, a User will authenticate the relevant Relying Party Instance that has contacted him during the session.